avestura/NetworkLab/docs/source/Fundamentals/Basics.rst

     R1(config)# exit
     R1#

-.. note:: Pay attention what mode you are in.
+.. note:: Pay attention to what mode you are in.

 ^^^^^^^^^^^^^^
 Ping